2019 Graduate commencement facts

 Commemorative scrolls, not diplomas, are given out at commencement.
 Diplomas will be mailed free of charge, approximately 4 months after the end of the term to your diploma address.
 You can update your diploma address in CalCentral under Profile > Contact Information > Address (click on Add) > Diploma Address.
 If you have any questions or need more information, visit the website for the Office of the Registrar's Transcripts & Diplomas page.
 Please keep in mind that participating in commencement does not guarantee that you will graduate and receive a diploma.

 Commencement Bear Transit Shuttle Service: Shuttles are a quick, easy and inexpensive way to commute to commencement.
 Shuttles are free for graduates wearing cap/gown or with ID, as well as their families.
 Shuttles run approximately every 12-24 minutes, and all daytime shuttles are equipped with wheelchair lifts.
 We recommend you consider utilizing a shuttle when planning your transportation to commencement.
 From BART, catch the eastbound Perimeter (P-Line) Bear Transit shuttle near the Downtown Berkeley BART station.
 Shuttles stop at Addison/Shattuck and Hearst/Euclid.
 Exit the shuttle at the Greek Theatre.

 View the P-Line Bear Transit page for the shuttle schedule and route map.

 Parking: During commencement, visitors may park in designated campus parking lots on a first-come, first-served basis, for $10.
+Parking is CREDIT CARD ONLY - no cash will be accepted.
 You may also park in the surrounding city parking lots.
 Rates and hours vary.